-ENEFIRST – Making Energy Efficiency First principle operational
+ENEFIRST – Making the Efficiency First principle operational

-ENEFIRST – Making Energy Efficiency First principle operational
+ENEFIRST – Making the Efficiency First principle operational

 The objectives of ENEFIRST follow this logic: